crmne/lana/README.markdown

 Compilation Problems
 --------------------

-Not all the systems use standard paths and programs, or maybe you don't have root access to install things or whatever.
+Not all systems use standard paths and programs, or maybe you don't have root access to install things or whatever.

 Here is a list of all the problems we encountered.
 Feel free to file a bug report with the problem and the solution and we'll add them here.

 * Boost installed in a non-standard path:

-        export BOOST_ROOT=/public/boost
+        export BOOST_ROOT=/path/to/boost/prefix

 * Non-standard compiler:

-        export CXX=mpCC
+        export CXX=TheCompiler

 * MPI installed in a non-standard path:

     declare this cmake variable (see above on how)

-        CMAKE_PREFIX_PATH=/usr/lpp/ppe.poe
+        CMAKE_PREFIX_PATH=/path/to/mpi/prefix

 License
 -------